The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Update: Rollo’s Answer

-Finally, investment in mothers with children is often considered as mating effort, not an investment in children.
+Finally, investment in mothers with children may be a mating effort, not an investment in children.

 1.3.
 Women Are Incapable of Loving (??)